 The final step is the handover of the deliverables.
 We tend to use a cloud-based service, so you can access your data anywhere.
 We can also tie into your existing systems if that is more convenient.

-Spoiler alert: we're not drone pilots.
+Spoiler alert: we don't do weddings!
 We're professional engineers who have learned to fly drones really well.
 If you're looking for a photo of your garden or a swooshing shot of your wedding reception, we're probably not the right people for you.
-But if you need an engineer's eyes and brain, combined with next-generation UAV technology and ready-to-roll deliverables, then you've come to the right place.
+But if you need an engineer's eyes and experience, combined with next-generation UAV technology and industry leading deliverables, then you've come to the right place.

 Capture high-quality imagery of your assets from never before seen vantage points.Find out more